 This medium-duty barrier is appropriate for moving water applications such as rivers, harbors, or protected ports with some wind or current.
 The Type 2 barrier is an effective solution for compliance with Clean Water Act, NPDES and any state (DOT) and local regulations.

 This heavy-duty barrier is appropriate for tidal water applications.
 It can withstand substantial wind, current, and tidal forces in some ports applications, shoreline and offshore.
 In addition, Type 3 barriers are usually customized to the specific conditions of the project.

 All three types of turbidity barriers can be built to meet or exceed most state DOT requirements and regulations.

 Economy Floating Turbidity Barrier

-Economy turbidity barriers are manufactured from a lesser quality fabric and hardware and in most cases will not be as effective or retain its integrity for the duration of the project.
+Economy turbidity barriers are manufactured from a lesser quality fabric and hardware.
+In most cases they are not as effective or retain their integrity for the duration of the project.

 Custom Turbidity Barriers